-- 11. It is appropriate and imperative that 'human rights' be defined, as they are in s 3(1) of the Bill, to include all of the human rights and freedoms enshrined in all of the core international human rights treaties to which Australia is a party. - 12.
-Comprehensive recognition and protection of rights is vital because human rights are interdependent and indivisible.
-The enjoyment of many rights is contingent on, and contributes to, the enjoyment and reinforcement of other human rights.12 Piecemeal recognition of human rights in inconsistent with basic human rights principles and threatens their effective implementation.
+- 14. It is appropriate and imperative that "human rights" be defined, as they are in s 3(1) of the Bill, to include all of the human rights and freedoms enshrined in all of the seven core international human rights treaties to which Australia is a party for two key reasons. - 15.
+First, Australia has ratified each of the treaties enumerated in s 3(1) of the Bill and has legal obligations to take all necessary legal and administrative steps to respect, protect, promote and fulfill the rights therein.
+At a minimum, this requires the establishment of effective legislative development and scrutiny processes to ensure that Australia's domestic laws are not inconsistent with Australia's international human rights obligations. - 16.
+Second, the comprehensive recognition and protection of rights is vital because human rights are interdependent and indivisible.
+The enjoyment of many rights is contingent on, and contributes to, the enjoyment and reinforcement of other human rights.17 Piecemeal recognition of human rights in inconsistent with basic human rights principles and threatens their effective implementation.